Deezguts/Custom-MTF-Announcement/README.md

 # Installation
 Requires [Exiled 5.3.0+](https://github.com/Exiled-Team/EXILED/releases) for this plugin to work.
-Simply place CustomMTFAnnouncement.dll into your EXILED/Plugins Folder.
+Simply place **CustomMTFAnnouncement.dll** into your Exiled plugins folder.

 # Configs
 ```yml